Conference 2004: A meeting of minds

-It certainly doesn't make things easier for freelances, who often end up becoming advisors to young in-house editors.
-It is the experience of freelances that is the glue holding publishing together, and it is their tact and diplomacy that helps their clients to survive – and commission further projects.
+It certainly doesn't make things easier for freelancers, who often end up becoming advisors to young in-house editors.
+It is the experience of freelancers that is the glue holding publishing together, and it is their tact and diplomacy that helps their clients to survive – and commission further projects.

 There is one key skill that our new generation of publishers needs to learn much earlier than their bosses ever had to: project management.
 The PTC courses in this subject are generally full, and the delegates are, by and large, quite junior.